Find a Qualified Attorney Near You

 Public Benefits Restrictions

-Under federal law, immigrants without proper documentation can't get most public benefits.
-But they can get emergency services.
-They can also get emergency health care.
+Under federal law, immigrants without proper documentation can’t get most public benefits.
+But they can get emergency services and emergency health care.
 They can use other necessary programs to protect life and safety.

 In Mississippi, students can attend public schools.
 This includes state colleges and universities.
 DACA recipients can also attend public schools.
 Students without proper documentation must pay out-of-state tuition to attend Mississippi public universities.
 In the state, students without proper documentation are also not eligible for state-funded financial aid.